VikSil/PowerBI_Public/University_Department_I&E/Readme.md

 ## Assignment

-File IE_Raw_Data.xlsx contains an example of I&E statement for a University IT Department.
+File [IE_Raw_Data.xlsx](https://github.com/VikSil/PowerBI_Public/blob/trunk/University_Department_I%26E/IE_Raw_Data.xlsx) contains an example of I&E statement for a University IT Department.
 View the spreadsheet and via a short presentation address the following:

 1. Identify the variances you believe should be investigated and provide some thoughts as to why you believe these may have presented themselves - considering recent economic activity and that we're in an IT context.
 1. Suggest how you would take these forward into Q3 forecasting discussions with a Cost Centre Manager and any risks/opportunities you'd like to flag to the FP&A Manager.
-1. As an IT Department we have many projects taking place (funded ether by our IT Development Plan or Digital Transformation Programme).
-IT Department has a project going live (i.e. into service) in Q4 - what potential impacts do you think this could have on the I&E?

 ## Solution

-File IE_Analysis.pbix contains graphical analysis of the input data.
+File [IE_Analysis.pbix](https://github.com/VikSil/PowerBI_Public/blob/trunk/University_Department_I%26E/IE_Analysis.pbix) contains graphical analysis of the input data.
 The layout of the dashboard is as follows:
 * __Top section__: A table of the raw input data as absolute numerical data of budget and actual income/expenses for each month, along with totals accross months and line items.
 * __Center Left__: Bar charts of the budgeted and actual income totals per month as absolute numbers.
 * __Bottom Left__: Bar charts of the budgeted and actual expense totals per month as absolute numbers.